After Pérez’s shoe delay, León and Boston sock it to Indians

 Red Sox second baseman Dustin Pedroia revealed before the game that he will take an indefinite leave in his long struggle to recover from knee trouble, putting in doubt whether he’ll play again in the majors.

-The Indians have lost seven of eight, and even the team’s equipment is having a rough go of it.
+The Indians have lost seven of eight.

-Boston socked it to him after that.
-Bradley hit one of his run-scoring doubles to make it 6-3, and León followed with his drive into the Green Monster seats.

-Rafael Devers and Bogaerts had RBI doubles earlier in the inning against starter Jefry Rodríguez (1-5).

 Oscar Mercado had two hits and three runs for Cleveland, but he’s also likely to end up on blooper reels from Martinez’s first home run.
 The drive banked off the top of the right field wall, hit Mercado in the glove and then fell into the bullpen.